wmorgan/dcos-docs/1.7/usage/index.md

 If you have a DevOps role:

-- How to run a [Ruby on Rails app](/docs/1.7/usage/tutorials/ruby-on-rails/) app
 - How to run [Tomcat](/docs/1.7/usage/tutorials/tomcat/)

 If you have a data engineering or data scientists role: